gaccettola/mortis/README.md

  - docker and kubernetes yml files for local development in minikube
  - scripts for releasing to gcloud

-Complete.
-Everything a small development studio could need to start a project <br>
-targeting Web, iOS, Android, Windows, OSX, and Linux.
+Everything for targeting Web, iOS, Android, Windows, OSX, and Linux.

-Build with heavy code re-use, Sass, shared modules, OAuth2 security, iptable driven firewalls,.. <br>all the things.